ViralTexts/gtr-clusters/clusters/sn85038238_1872-10-10_Micromega-Year-Round.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 to be of the height abovementioned, all our
 sculptors and painters will agree, that he must have measured
 fifty thousand feet round the waist; and this being the case, no
 one can deny that his figure was fine.
 His understanding was
 highly cultivated, and his knowledge very extensive; he was,
-moreover, th
+moreover, the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_united-states-review-and-literary-gazette_1827-02_1_5%2Fsim_united-states-review-and-literary-gazette_1827-02_1_5_jp2.zip%2Fsim_united-states-review-and-literary-gazette_1827-02_1_5_jp2%2Fsim_united-states-review-and-literary-gazette_1827-02_1_5_0048.jp2/pct:13.428875,55.968170,65.923567,9.615385/600,/0/default.jpg"/>
 </td>